-Bubbles and Broad Money Aggregates: A New Light on Business Cycles
+Bubbles and Broad Monetary Aggregates: Toward a Consensus Approach to Business Cycles

 Date Written: July 17, 2018

-A major challenge for quantity theoretic explanations of business cycles that recessions can manifest despite central banks’ scrupulousness in avoiding falls in monetary aggregates, a fact which would seem to require a more structural “credit cycle” explanation.
-This paper argues that a broader and theoretically richer monetary aggregate than the conventional simple-sum aggregates can render these two approaches equivalent.
-Specifically, a weighted aggregate of media of exchange – the theoretically proper “quantity of money” – will reflect changes in financial market liquidity, even without any change in the quantity of any particular asset.
-Liquidity shocks such as the rise and collapse of asset bubbles can drive the excess supply of and demand for money, respectively, that quantity theorists point to as determinative of short-run economic fluctuations.
+A challenge for quantity-theoretic explanations of business cycles is that recessions manifest despite central banks’ scrupulousness to avoid falls in monetary aggregates, a fact which would seem to indicate a structural explanation.
+This paper argues that a broader and theoretically richer Divisia aggregate – which reflects changes in financial market liquidity even without changes in the quantity of any particular asset – can reconcile these two approaches.
+Liquidity shocks such as the rise and collapse of asset bubbles can drive excess supply of and demand for money, respectively, that quantity theorists point to as determinative of short-run economic fluctuations.

-Keywords: Business cycles, Asset bubbles, Money, Capital, Depression, Recession, Credit
+Keywords: Business cycles, Asset bubbles, Money, Recession, Credit, Divisia

 JEL Classification: E32, G1, E51, E44